shenwei356/csvtk/README.md

     starts with `#`, please assign flag `-C` another rare symbol, e.g. `'$'`.
 5. By default, csvtk handles CSV files, use flag `-t` for tab-delimited files.
 6. If `"` exists in tab-delimited files, use flag `-l`.
-7. Do not mix use digital fields and column names.
+7. Do not mix use field (column) numbers and names.

 Examples